tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor.rst

       .. literalinclude:: /_src_snippets/simulation/environment_setup/thrust_refactor/thrust_acceleration_new.py
          :language: python

-Here, we have chosen to define the rotation model settings, and create the rotation model, after creating the ``SystemOfBodies``, as discussed  :ref:`here <decorate_empty_body>`.
+Here, we have chosen to define the rotation model settings, and create the rotation model, after creating the :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies`, as discussed  :ref:`here <decorate_empty_body>`.

 Details on the functioning of the two pieces of code can be found on the dedicated thrust pages of the new code, and the legacy code (see above).
 The steps to take: